dotansh/ci-github-actions-demo./README.md

 1. Task 1
   Checks out the code and prints a message
 2. Task 2
-  T\Run unit test on a python function
+   Run unit test on a python function
+3. Task 3
+   Run a schedules checkout and print mesage